mmareddy943/singlestore/README.md

 https://github.com/mmareddy943/singlestore/blob/main/Craete%20Tables%20in%20ColumnStore

-### Using Below script to load the data from data generation to tpcds database.
+### Using Below script to load the data from data generation to tpcds database.it will automatically capture the database load time also.

 #!/bin/bash